armanTakmazyan/elastic-web-crawler/README.md

 # elastic-web-crawler

-This is a non-official client for working with the Elastic Web Crawler API.
-As it uses the axios package, it works not only in browser environments but also in Node.js.
+This is an unofficial client for working with the Elastic Web Crawler API.
+As it utilizes the axios package, it is compatible not only in browser environments but also in Node.js.

 ## Installation

-Install with npm
+Using npm:

 ```bash
   npm install elastic-web-crawler
 ```

-Install with yarn
+Using yarn:

 ```bash
   yarn add elastic-web-crawler